econtreras13/fitness_FinalProject/README.md

 2. ReactJS
 3. NodeJS
 4. Utilizes JSON data
+5. AJAX

 For storing jsons, I used this online tool called myjson-

 http://myjson.com/

 This site was useful for using test data as you can see in the test json.
+I was able to store it on the site and then use AJAX to get the data back and display the contents.

+In order to run this locally:

+1. In terminal, execute npx http-server
+2. Navigate to the localhost that the terminal tells you to go to